NYPL-publicdomain/api-client/README.md

 A command line interface and Node.js module for [The New York Public Library Digital Collections API](http://api.repo.nypl.org/), which allows you to conveniently download all captures for a Digital Collections item or collection UUID.

-A valid API access token is needed to use this utility: http://api.repo.nypl.org/.
+A valid API access token is needed to use this utility.
+Visit <http://api.repo.nypl.org/> to sign up.

+This module is a work in progress, and currenly only supports one of the Digital Collections API's methods.

+Supported methods:

+-   Return **all** [captures](http://api.repo.nypl.org/#method4) for a given Collection, Sub-container or Item UUID.

+**Note**: The API only returns captures with [image links](http://api.repo.nypl.org/#image-links) if the captures are in the public domain.

-__Warning__: some Digital Collections items or collections contain __a lot__ of captures.
-This tool will automatically use the API's pagination to download them all (50 per page, by default).
+**Warning**: some Digital Collections items or collections contain **a lot** of captures.
+This tool will automatically use the API's pagination to download them all (100 per page, by default).
 Be careful, or you'll quickly hit your rate limit!

 ## Standalone usage